Unlock your office doors with iPhone: Employee badges in Apple Wallet

 Read this guide to get an overview of:

-• The benefits of using iPhone and Apple Watch to unlock doors with Apple Wallet and the advantage over plastic cards
+• The benefits of using iPhone and Apple Watch to unlock doors with employee badge in Apple Wallet and the advantage over plastic cards

 • Market trends, including expert opinions, tenant experience data, and ESG sentiment as it relates to the adoption of Apple Wallet

-• Overview of how to add corporate badges to Apple Wallet, including deployment diagram, design, and FAQ about Apple Wallet
+• Overview of how to add employee badges to Apple Wallet, including deployment diagram, design, and FAQ about Apple Wallet

 • Solutions and use cases, including a certified vendor list and terminology

-Apple Wallet offers an experience upgrade that mobile users have been looking for.
+Integrating employee badge in Apple Wallet as part of your corporate experience offers an experience upgrade that staff and guests using mobile access have been looking for.
 It also improves safety and security as well as operational efficiency for admins.
-Here are 10 advantages of using Apple Wallet for corporate access cards:
+Here are top advantages of using Apple Wallet for corporate access cards:

 User experience